Wouterdek/vsc-resident/vsc-resident/ui/README.md

 # vsc-resident-ui

 Fast and scalable search for VS Code.
 Uses the VS Chromium search engine internally.
+Only works on Windows.

 ![Screenshot](media/screenshot.png)